grayresearch/CX/README.md

 may implement >1 CI, but when the core is composed into a given SW + HW system by the system composition tool, it may be (must be?) configured and specialized to implement one fixed CI.

+TODO: For CFUs with internal state (extra arguments, extra results, accumulators, etc.)  define a standard name and behavior for state reset, state save/restore, interrogate state elements.

+TODO: Decide how to name Custom Interfaces: VLNV, UUID, ...?

+TODO: How much of the CFU-LI specification may be specified in IP XACT?

+TODO: for LI>=2, is latency bounded?
+If so is max latency of the CFU (or individual CFID) provided to the CFU client at system composition time?
+Perhaps CFU metadata?